shane-1/BlogSource/docs/Meme/meme.md

 ---------------------------
 ## 2020.6.11

->O beauty ,find thyself in love ,not in the flattery of thy mirror.
+>O beauty ,find thyself in love ,not in the flattery of thy mirror.<br>
+——Rabindranath Tagore 《Stray Birds》
 ## 2020.6.10

->The light that plays ,like a naked child ,among the green leaves happily knows not that man can lie.
+>The light that plays ,like a naked child ,among the green leaves happily knows not that man can lie.<br>
+——Rabindranath Tagore 《Stray Birds》

 ## 2020.6.9